temporalio/documentation/docs/concepts/task-queues.md

 The Go SDK comes with a [Session](/docs/go/sessions) feature that abstracts the need to explicitly route tasks for this use case.
 The [Go file processing example](https://github.com/temporalio/samples-go/tree/master/fileprocessing) showcases that as well.

+## Sticky Queues

+Workflow workers by default cache workflows they have recently executed.
+To efficiently make progress on cached workflows, Workers with the Workflow cache enabled (on by default) will automatically create a Task Queue specific to that Worker called a "Sticky Queue", and the server will send workflow tasks with incremental history updates (rather than entire histories) to that worker as long as it is still polling from this Sticky Queue.

+Sticky Queues are typically transparent to you as a user, but SDKs do expose a `stickyQueueScheduleToStartTimeout` option which defines how long a task will remain in a sticky queue before being shifted back to a normal task queue (with full history) to be picked up by any worker.
+Practically speaking, it defines how long it takes before the server considers a worker as no longer present.